code-constructor/mission-control/README.md

 mission-control
 ===============

-Mission Control allows the automatic setup of your everyday used projects.
+Mission Control allows the automatic setup of your everyday used projects on a mac with the help of iterm.

 ##The Problem:
 Your working day starts.
 You switch on your computer and must open your project setup with different shells.
 One for a rails server, another for a rails console, a third for the git commands and so on.
 It's even more worse to do this when you must switch between different project and repeat the opening tasks again and again.